 SpiceJet Going to Start Delhi, Mumbai to London flights from 4 Dec [Check fares, schedule and booking Details]

-As per the aviation news room recently Chairman and Managing Director of SpiceJet, Ajay Singh, launches non-stop flights connecting Delhi and Mumbai with London’s Heathrow airport starting December 4 this year.
+As per the aviation newsroom recently, the Chairman and Managing Director of SpiceJet, Ajay Singh, launches non-stop flights connecting Delhi and Mumbai with London’s Heathrow airport starting December 4 this year.

 The low-cost airline also said that if you leave from New Delhi at 1 pm in the afternoon, you will arrive in London at 5:30 pm (India is 4 hours and 30 minutes ahead of London, UK).
 The total journey will be covered in 10 hours.

-Similarly, if you leave from Mumbai at 7:20 am in the morning, you will reach London at 5:30 pm in the evening.
+Similarly, if you leave from Mumbai at 7:20 am, you will reach London at 5:30 pm.
 The distance from Mumbai to London will be covered in 15 hours and 40 minutes.

-Taking to Twitter on Monday, SpiceJet wrote, “SpiceJet brings direct flights to London from New Delhi and Mumbai.
+On Monday, SpiceJet wrote, “SpiceJet brings direct flights to London from New Delhi and Mumbai.
 With our convenient flight timings, you don’t have to lose out on your sleep.
-Enjoy extra comfort: leave at 1 PM in the afternoon and arrive in London at 5:30 PM, early in the evening.”
+Enjoy extra comfort: leave at 1 pm in the afternoon and arrive in London at 5:30 pm, early in the evening.”